deepanshs/mrsimulator/docs/getting_started.rst

     >>> sim.spectrum
     []

-The value of the attribute :attr:`~mrsimulator.Simulator.isotopomers` is a list of :ref:`isotopomer_api` objects while the value of the attribute :attr:`~mrsimulator.Simulator.spectrum` is a list of :ref:`spectroscopicDimension_api` objects.
-Before you can start simulating NMR lineshapes, you need to understand the role of the Isotopomer and SpectroscopicDimension objects.
+Before you can start simulating
+NMR lineshapes, you need to understand the role of the Isotopomer and SpectroscopicDimension objects.
 We recommend starting with :ref:`dictionary_objects` and :ref:`spectroscopic_dimension`.